 Below the question, there’s a small button that is already selected, meaning “yes.”
 In order to change that setting, you can push it back until it reads “no,” and your job is done.
 The next time you make a new update on your profile, no one on your network will be notified about it.

-With this, we’ve come to the end of our blog.
-Today, we’ve learned that while LinkedIn has a lot of opportunities for our professional growth, it can also pose a potential threat to our personal lives if we’re not careful with what we upload here.
+While LinkedIn has a lot of opportunities for our professional growth, it can also pose a potential threat to our personal lives if we’re not careful with what we upload here.

-If you feel like your personal information on LinkedIn is becoming problematic, you can always change your privacy settings on the platform to hide these details from the people outside of your network.
+If you feel like your personal information on LinkedIn is becoming problematic, you can always change your privacy settings on the platform to hide these details from people outside of your network.